HaoZhang615/AzureOpenAiEnabledExcel/README.md

 ## prerequrisites:
 1. Access to an Azure OpenAI Service instance as well as its API endpoint and API key
-2. Authorization in your organization to enable developer capabilities in Excel.
+2. Authorization in your organization to enable developer capabilities and use macros in Excel.
-3. Download the Excel file to your local machine [AzureOpenAI enabled Excel.xlsm]
+3. Download the Excel file to your local machine [AzureOpenAI enabled Excel.xlsx]

 ## How To